 Almost three years passed before I entered into another relationship.
 I did NOT want to go through any more heartache unnecessarily.
 Then, when I least expected it, I met Joseph!
 He had all of the qualities I was looking for in a husband and more!
 Not only was he kind, respectful, and had the same values and beliefs as me, but he always knew how to make me laugh and feel like the most beautiful woman on earth!
 He was truly my very own “prince charming!"

-Now, after thirteen years of marriage to the most amazing man on the planet (he really is!), I am so thankful that I chose to wait for him!
+I am so thankful that I chose to wait for him!
 I feel that I avoided a lot of unnecessary heartache, and limited the amount of “baggage” I brought into our marriage.
 By choosing to save myself for him, I honored him as my husband even before I met him.
 My only regret is that I didn't save all of my kisses for him.

 Waiting is never easy, but it can be done!
 We live in a society that has accepted "dating" as a normal and even healthy part of development.
 But, is it really?
 Is